shreyansh770/CuriousJr/README.md

 # UI
 ![2022-05-27](https://user-images.githubusercontent.com/56127597/170730579-6b6cf0a7-1de7-496c-8666-88016357ee51.png)

-Q1) What is your name ?
+Q1) What is the date today?

 ![2022-05-27 (1)](https://user-images.githubusercontent.com/56127597/170730785-23e3ddb9-3353-4228-be19-ffb7bf2b96c0.png)

 Q2) What is the time now?